-- Maintain a clean driving record.
 A driver's license and a clean driving record are required as a condition of employment since many auto appraisers must travel to the site of an automobile accident or to automotive body shops.
 Some agencies also issue company vehicles for appraisers to travel to client sites.

 Work Independently or with a Firm

-- Maintain familiarity with changing laws and policies.
 After acquiring a license if one is required, auto appraisers must remain up-to-date on new and changing state and federal laws and how courts handle insurance claims.
 Many companies hold seminars ensuring their employees' familiarity with new policies and laws.
 Appraisers may also obtain continuing education through the National Automotive Technicians Education Foundation's Continuing Automotive Service Education (CASE) program.
 Taking advantage of continuing education programs may increase job opportunities and enhance career advancement.